Raleigh Spinal Cord Injury Lawyer

 |Motor functional at Any Level AIS D||$379,698||$46,119||$1,724,594||$1,217,266|

 These figures are courtesy of NSCISC and estimated based on the amount of medical care SCI victims require and their living expenses.
 They do not include additional injury-related costs, such as lost wages, employee benefits, and productivity.
 The NSCISC reports that these other costs add up to over $78,000 per year on average for victims.

 If you have suffered a spinal cord injury in an accident in Raleigh, contact Nagle & Associates, P.A.
-We will help you obtain the compensation you and your family deserve.
+Our Raleigh personal injury lawyers will help you obtain the compensation you and your family deserve.
 Call (919) 433-0035 for a free consultation today.